Szymon-Czuszek/Python-Riddles/README.md

 ## 🔤 Riddle 2 - Anagram Check

-**Problem:** Given two strings, check if they are anagrams of each other.
+**❓Problem:** Given two strings, check if they are anagrams of each other.

 Here are some reasons why this approach for the anagram function is effective: